What to Eat when taking GLP-1 Medications

 What should I not eat whilst taking a GLP-1 medication?

 There are no specific foods that need to be completely avoided, but some people find that high-fat, large, or heavily processed meals are less well tolerated.
-GLP-1 medications slow digestion, so focusing on smaller, balanced meals and paying attention to how your body responds can be helpful.
+Focusing on smaller, balanced meals and paying attention to how your body responds can be helpful.

 Can you lose muscle on GLP-1 medications?